Dorking’s High Street Transformed into a Festive, Bustling Christmas Market for a Day

 On Sunday, the 25th November, Dorking’s streets were filled with nearly 9,000 Christmas Festival visitors and over 30 market stalls featuring the best of local Surrey produce, food and spirits, and arts and crafts.
 Visitors left their computers and tablets behind at home and descended upon Dorking for its community-spirit, small business retail therapy, sumptuous food, live all-ages entertainment including the community choir, jazz music, face painting, Santa’s Grotto and Christmas lights switch-on.

 It’s beginning to look a lot like Christmas

-Charlotte Whitaker, who runs the Business Improvement District (BID) for the Dorking Town Partnership (DTP)said, “I am absolutely delighted to see businesses and community partners join together to make the Dorking Christmas Festival such a resounding success.
-Dorking loved by all who hike its hills, shop its quirky, independent shops, and partake in its locally sourced farm-to-fork restaurants and cafes.
+The Business Improvement District (BID) Manager said, “I am absolutely delighted to see businesses and community partners join together to make the Dorking Christmas Festival such a resounding success.
+Dorking is loved by all who hike its hills, shop its quirky, independent shops, and partake in its locally sourced farm-to-fork restaurants and cafes.
 I am thrilled we are able to showcase all that Dorking has to offer visitors and residents alike.”

 Jason Nesbitt, Co-Founder of LoyalFree